rouault/llvm-project-deluge/README.md

   stuff after the function returns) will not violate the Deluge type system, but will most likely kill your program.

+- Deluge is careful about what it tells the linker about your program, so that it can protect type or bounds confusion arising from mislinked globals.
+If you define a global of one type in one file, and declare it extra with a different type (or different bounds) in another file, and then link and run, then the moment that the second file actually tries to access its type-confused reference, Deluge will kill your program.

 - Memory allocation in Deluge prevents type confusion by isolating each Deluge type into its own heap and being careful about type alignment.
 This makes free() into at worst a logic error.
 This also means that some code changes are necessary.
 You need to tell Deluge the type at time of allocation.